Thailand Travel for First-Timers

 In Thailand, there's a Season for Everyone.

-- April is often the hottest month in Thailand, but it's also when you can experience the Thai New Year: Songkran.
-Seemingly in response to the often stuffy heat of the season, Songkran is THE world's biggest water fight and not to be missed.
+- April is typically the hottest month in Thailand, but it's also when you can experience Songkran, the Thai New Year, which is the world's biggest water fight.
+Don't miss it!

-- In northern Thailand seasons – the burning season is in full swing from February to April, and it might be worthwhile to avoid the north if you can in favor of the southern islands.
-However, if you are a determined traveler looking for natural beauty and bargains, this can be a great time to experience much of what Northern Thailand offers.
+- In northern Thailand, the burning season lasts from February to April, and it might be better to avoid the north during this time in favor of the southern islands.
+However, if you're an adventurous traveler looking for natural beauty and good deals, this can be a great time to experience much of what Northern Thailand has to offer.

 Tips for Saving Money on your Thailand Trip